papiro/livity/README.md

     })
 ```

-Everything was built from scratch, mostly without looking at pre-existing implementations, so there may be bugs.
+Everything was built from scratch, mostly without looking at pre-existing implementations, so there may be defects.
 That being said, everything was tested during development and many of the methods are being used in apps currently under development.

-The following "static" methods are available on the `window.l` namespace:
+### The following "static" methods are available on the `window.l` namespace:
 * `getListeners`: returns all listener data if passed no arguments, returns listener data for an element if passed a raw DOM Node reference
 * `each`: `for each` with a `hasOwnProperty` check built in
 * `DOMContentLoaded`: `l.DOMContentLoaded(callback)`